jonathanlocke/jonathanlocke.github.io/articles/InfoQ/InfoQ Article.md

 ## Converters

-KivaKit provides many converters, and converters can be used in many places.
+KivaKit provides many converters, and converters can be used in many places in KivaKit.
 Converters are reusable objects that transform one type into another.
 They are especially easy to create, and they handle common issues like exceptions and null or empty values:

     public static class Converter extends BaseStringConverter<File>
     {